Difference between Data Type and Data Structure

 Examples Int, float, char, boolean Array, stack, queue, linked list, tree, graph

-3. How do different programming languages handle data types and data structures?
+Q3: How do data types and data structures relate to each other?

 Leave a Reply